sysbio-curie/BiNoM/binom/BiNoM2011/packaging/README.txt

 Notice:
   At this step, we can:
   a. build a cellcyle map
-  b. manipulate rbe2f with navicell using the file:// protocol
+  b. manipulate cellcycle with navicell using the file:// protocol

 3. building binding package